tesla77coded/e-commBackend/README.md

 npm run dev
 ```

 This starts the Express app with `nodemon` (server entry `server.js`).
-For tests and CI the app is exported so it can be imported by Supertest without starting the HTTP listener.
+For tests the app is exported so it can be imported by Supertest without starting the HTTP listener.

 ---